 - Buck from Kill Bill, who raped comatose patients and made a sideline in pimping their bodies out to others (usually truckers like him).
 He ends up as one of the Bride's first victims when she gets out of her four-year coma, losing his life (by means of heavy steel door), his clothes and his truck (the Pussy Wagon) in the bargain.

-- Terminator 2: Sarah Conner is locked up in a mental institution.
+- In Terminator 2: Judgment Day, Sarah Conner is locked up in a mental institution.
 An orderly licks her face while she's strapped down and apparently comatose.
 When this preeminent Action Girl kicks his ass, the audience usually cheers.

 - Shock Treatment: Rest Home Ricky.
 He isn't all that bad of a guy from what we see of him, aside from him working for Cosmo and Nation McKinley at Dentonvale (and by extension, Farley Flavors).
 Gets a Pet the Dog moment when it's revealed during one song that he has a relationship going with Nurse Ansalong.